 The Digital Campus

 I was engaged via Loud&Clear to lead an ambitious project from within the University of Melbourne to centralise its various student-facing systems (such as enrolment, library loans, daily calendar, etc) into a single interface to vastly improve the existing student experience.

-After three initial research sprints I came up with a concept for an app that would contain all the key functionality a student needs, centred around a “feed” of timely, personalised content that would raise awareness and engagement in appropriate services for each student.
+I then came up with a concept for an app that would contain all the key functionality a student needs, centred around a “feed” of timely, personalised content that would raise awareness and engagement in appropriate services for each student.
 This social media-style feed would adapt to student behaviour and highlight content valuable to that student, leaning on similar services such as Facebook and Google Now.
 In this way the student could have a single app that would bring together their timetable, library loans, social events, extracurricular activities and more, while the university would have the ability to learn from and adapt to the behaviour of their students to improve their offerings.

 This project was initially scoped to last 3 sprints, to convert existing research into a design direction.
 However, the success of our early work resulted in continuous extension of the project, delving into more areas of the university to uncover possibilities for improvements, and ultimately branching out to product management & development.

-The central focus of this project was an app concept known as the “Digital Campus”, that would become a one-stop-shop for all student queries.
+The central focus of this project was my app concept, known as the “Digital Campus”, that would become a one-stop-shop for all student queries.
 I led a team of designers, solution architects and other UXers through design and testing on this concept, and eventually became Product Owner for a development team tasked with delivering a prototype.

 This project was an exciting opportunity to follow a “purist” design methodology, where the quality of design was the highest priority to the client.
-Our task was essentially to present an ideal vision of the future, behind which the various departments of the university could gather and develop a coherent digital strategy.
+Our task was essentially to present an ideal vision of the university’s future digital offerings, behind which the various departments of the university could gather and develop a coherent digital strategy.